Modeling the Influence of Environment and Intervention on Cholera in Haiti: Material and Methods

-The \underline{mechanistic} part is a standard SIR type model where individuals move from \emph{Susceptible} $(S)$ to \emph{Infected} to \emph{Recovered} $(R)$ classes\footnote{Conceptually the underlying model is a variation on the SIWR model, which assumes that cholera is spread through susceptibles' contact with contaminated water, food or fomites. \ This model uses the amount of water consumed as a proxy for all possible modes of transmission, and the concentration of bacteria in the water consumed modifies the infection rate by a dose-response expression (see \cite{TienandEarn} with a base model \cite{Codeco}).}.
-An infectious individual may either be \emph{symptomatic} $(I)$ or \emph{asymptomatic} $(A)$ \cite{Lenhart}.
+Our modeling approach is a modification of SIR type models, where individuals move from susceptible $(S)$ to infected to recovered $(R)$ classes.
+Conceptually, the underlying model is a variation on the SIWR model, which assumes that cholera is spread through susceptibles' contact with contaminated water, food or fomites.
+SIWR models use the amount of water consumed as a proxy for all possible modes of transmission, and the concentration of bacteria in the water consumed modifies the infection rate by a dose-response expression (see \cite{Tien2010} with a base model \cite{Codeco}).
+An infectious individual may either be symptomatic $(I)$ or asymptomatic $(A)$ \cite{Lenhart}.
 The probability, $\rho,$ of asymptomatic infection is $0.79$ \cite{Lenhart, Hartley}.
-Both \emph{symptomatic} and \emph{asymptomatic} individuals move to the recovered group, $R$, at a rate $\gamma$. \ \emph{Symptomatic} individuals die from cholera at a rate $\mu$ (dead are denoted by $D$).
+Both symptomatic and asymptomatic individuals move to the recovered group, $R$, at a rate $\gamma$.
+Symptomatic individuals die from cholera at a rate $\mu$.
+Transmission rates, $\beta\!\left( t\right) $, are estimated by fitting the number of cases predicted by the model (both incidence and cumulative cases) to the data.
+A schematic of the system is given in Figure \ref{Fig0}.

-The \underline{phenomenological} approach comes from estimating the force of infection, $\beta\!\left( t\right)$, by fitting the number of cases predicted by the model (both incidence and cumulative cases) to the data.
-We chose not to incorporate water bodies and environmental bacterial populations explicitly since this requires the estimation of extra compartments and half dozen or so other parameters for which there are no data.
-The feedback effects, though, are included as time lags in the action of precipitation and tides.
-These and all other parameters are discussed below and values are given in Table \ref{Table 1} and Table \ref{Table 2}.
+We chose not to incorporate water bodies and environmental bacterial populations explicitly, since this requires the estimation of extra compartments and a half dozen or so other parameters for which there are no data.
+The overall impact of having water bodies and bacteria concentrations is that there is a saturating effect on the force of infection, since the probability of getting an infectious dose from contact with a given body of water (or other sources) necessarily asymptotes as the concentration of bacteria increases (as an absolute limit, it cannot exceed one).
+Thus, it seems reasonable to replace water bodies and bacteria with a saturating function $\left( J \right) $ of the time delayed number of infected people; this has the advantage of eliminating superfluous variables and parameters, while retaining the essential dynamics.
+Time lags are also included in the action of precipitation and tides.
+These and all other parameters are discussed below, and values are given in Tables \ref{Table 1} and \ref{Table 2}.